EpistasisLab/Aliro/README.md

 ### Machine

+A [machine](https://github.com/Kaixhin/FGMachine) registers itself with FGLab, providing hardware details as well as an address for interaction between FGLab and the machine.
+A machine stores its own details, as well as a list of supported projects.
+FGLab queries all machines in order to determine a machine with the ability to run an experiment.

 The current schema is:

 ```
 address: String
-specs:
+hostname: String
+os:
+  type: String
+  platform: String
+  arch: String
-  CPU: String
+  release: String
+cpus: [String]
-  RAM: String
+mem: String
-  GPU: [String]
+gpus: [String]
-framework: String (e.g. Torch7, Theano, Caffe etc.)
 ```

-Note that machines are completely implementation-independent, and may well store their own (large) data on experiments, for example learnt parameters and logs.
+Note that machines are implementation-independent, and may well store their own (large) data on experiments, for example learnt parameters and logs.

 ### Experiments